-• Maximum Preview size:

-Choice of the maximum size of the Preview window content (using the shortcut Command +).
-In the pop-up menu (640, 800, 1024, 1200), the value means the size of the preview image displayed in that window.

-• Automatic permutation in OpenGL mode:

-When this box is checked, the display mode switches from photorealistic to OpenGL mode when the camera is moved.
-Speeds up display in small configurations.
+- Maximum Preview size: - Choose the maximum size of the window contents (using the shortcut Control +).
+In the pop-up menu (640, 800, 1024, 1200), the value means the size of the preview image displayed in that window. - Automatic permutation in OpenGL mode: when this box is checked, the display mode switches from photorealistic to OpenGL mode when the camera is moved.
+Allows the display on small hardware configurations to be accelerated.